 Mr. Chu Kin Ming ("Mr. Chu"), aged 40, was appointed as Independent Non-Executive Director of the Company on 16 February 2020, holds a Bachelor of Arts degree in Accountancy from the Hong Kong Polytechnic University.
-He is currently the independent non-executive director of SK Target Group Limited, a company listed on GEM of the Stock Exchange (stock code: 8427), Kelfred Holdings Limited, a company listed on the Stock Exchange (stock code: 1134) and Optima Automobile Group Holdings Limited, a company listed on GEM of the Stock Exchange (stock code: 8418).
+He is currently the independent non-executive director of SK Target Group Limited, a company listed on GEM of the Stock Exchange (stock code: 8427), Kelfred Holdings Limited, a company listed on the Stock Exchange (stock code: 1134) and Optima Automobile Group Holdings Limited, a company listed on GEM of the Stock Exchange (stock code: 8418) and Milestone Builder Holdings Limited, a company listed on the Stock Exchange (stock code: 1667).
 Mr. Chu has approximately 20 years of experiences in the field of auditing, accounting, management and company secretarial matters.
-He is currently the company secretary of Sino-Life Group Limited ("Sino-Life"), a company listed on GEM of the Stock Exchange (stock code: 8296).
-Prior to joining Sino-Life, Mr. Chu has worked as senior management in various Hong Kong listed companies and as auditor in international audit firms.
+He is currently the company secretary of Sino-Life Group Limited ("Sino-Life"), a company listed on GEM of the Stock Exchange (stock code: 8296) and OCI International Holdings Limited, a company listed on the Stock Exchange (stock code: 329).
+Mr. Chu has worked as senior management in various Hong Kong listed companies and as auditor in international audit firms.
 Mr. Chu is a fellow member of The Association of Chartered Certified Accountants.
 He is also a member of The Hong Kong Institute of Certified Public Accountants, The Institute of Chartered Secretaries and Administrators and The Hong Kong Institute of Chartered Secretaries.
 Mr. Chu has extensive experiences in the field of accounting and financial management.

-Mr. Chiam Tat Yiu ("Mr. Chiam"), aged 37, was appointed as Independent Non-Executive Director of the Company on 16 February 2020, holds a Bachelor of Business Administration in Accountancy from the Hong Kong University of Science and Technology.
+Mr. Chiam Tat Yiu ("Mr. Chiam"), aged 38, was appointed as Independent Non-Executive Director of the Company on 16 February 2020, holds a Bachelor of Business Administration in Accountancy from the Hong Kong University of Science and Technology.
 Mr. Chiam has extensive experience in finance and accounting.
+Mr. Chiam is currently an independent non-executive director of Sino Vision Worldwide Holdings Limited (stock code: 8086).
 He worked in the audit department in Ernst & Young and worked at various management positions in CCB International (Holdings) Limited, CITIC International Assets Management Limited, Tai Shing International (Holdings) Limited, a company listed on GEM of the Stock Exchange (stock code: 8103) and China Huarong Overseas Investment Holdings Company Limited.
 Mr. Chiam is a fellow member of The Hong Kong Institute of Certified Public Accountants and a member of The Association of Chartered Certified Accountants.
 He is also a holder of the Chartered Financial Analyst designation awarded by the CFA Institute.
 Mr. Chiam has extensive experiences in the field of accounting, risk management and corporate finance.

-Mr. Chan Wai Cheung Admiral ("Mr. Chan"), aged 47, was appointed as Independent Non-Executive Director of the Company on 5 March 2020, holds a Bachelor of Arts (Honours) in Accountancy from City University of Hong Kong.
+Mr. Chan Wai Cheung Admiral ("Mr. Chan"), aged 48, was appointed as Independent Non-Executive Director of the Company on 5 March 2020, holds a Bachelor of Arts (Honours) in Accountancy from City University of Hong Kong.
 Mr. Chan is a member of the Hong Kong Institute of Certified Public Accountants.
 He has extensive experience in the accounting and auditing fields.
 Mr. Chan is currently an executive director and the company secretary of Energy International Investments Holdings Limited (stock code: 353) and an independent non-executive director of each of SFund International Holdings Limited (stock code: 1367), Zhong Ao Home Group Limited (stock code: 1538) and China Water Affairs Group Limited (stock code: 855), all of which are listed on the Stock Exchange.
 Mr. Chan was a non-executive director of China Nonferrous Metals Company Limited (stock code: 8306) from June 2015 to May 2019 and an independent non-executive director of Carnival Group International Holdings Limited (stock code: 996) from December 2014 to April 2019, all of which are listed on the Stock Exchange.